 In 1991, the Kansas Legislature amended the Extension Council law to allow two or more counties to join together to provide a district extension program.
 The Extension District Law was designed to allow for more efficient and effective programming.
 Two or more county extension councils establish a district by entering into an agreement to combine programs.

-On July 11, 2005 the Extension Council Executive Boards and County Commissions in Jackson, Jefferson and Nemaha County successfully passed county resolutions to form a extension district and the Meadowlark Extension District was legally formed on July 1, 2006.
+On July 11, 2005, the Extension Council Executive Boards and County Commissions in Jackson, Jefferson and Nemaha County successfully passed county resolutions to form an extension district.
+The Meadowlark Extension District was legally formed on July 1, 2006.

 Who Governs the Extension District?